MishterKirby/TsundokuOS/README.md

 # TsundokuOS
 An OS written to help me learn programming.

-It will be based on Linux, but most utilities will be written by me, from scratch.
+It will be based on Linux, but most utilities will be written by me, from scratch, or forked form other projects.
 # FAQ
 _Q: Why is it named "TsundokuOS"?_